ranjithkumarravikumar52/Java-sandbox/README.md

     * Write `@Parameterized.Parameters` to enable `static` parameters to be passed into a test case

 ***
+### Generics
+* since 1.5
+* Before generics, class case exception was a major run-time nightmare for many
+***
+* Generics can be applied to class, methods and interfaces

+***
 ### IntelliJ Tips
 * Auto format in IntelliJ - `Ctrl + Alt + L`
 * Auto import `Ctrl + Alt + O`
 * Using "structure" in the intellij to understand hierarchy and visibility of the classes.
+* Use "messages" to check for any warnings and always aim to write a "good" code by making sure a green tick is shown at the top right of the screen
 ***
 ### Issues
 * [Unable to push using git in IntelliJ](https://intellij-support.jetbrains.com/hc/en-us/community/posts/115000126424-Intermittent-failure-using-Git-unable-to-read-askpass)